 The goal is simple: successful adoption of the cooperative solution by all collaborators.

 At Humanperf, we’ve put a lot of thought and research into the essential characteristics of a tool that performs well, but more importantly, is actually used by employees.
-Our IDhall SC collaborative platform, which makes it possible to manage ideas, projects, and action plans in one single tool, has been developed and improved over time thanks to client feedback and what we have observed to really work in the field.
+Our IDhall collaborative platform, which makes it possible to manage ideas, projects, and action plans in one single tool, has been developed and improved over time thanks to client feedback and what we have observed to really work in the field.

 Here are the essential criteria for a high-performance solution.